nus-cs2113-AY2122S2/tp/docs/UserGuide.md

     2: [Module] EE4204 Lecture: Wednesday, 2pm-4pm

 #### Reading from .ics file: `read ics`
+Creates a list of your modules by reading from .ics calendar file that can be downloaded from nusmods.com.

+This is an efficient alternative to add modules function where you can only add one module at a time.

 Prerequisites:
 1. Download the .ics file of your academic schedule from nusmods.com.